Load Cell FAQ

 As mentioned above, each load cell should come with a calibration certificate denoting its sensitivity. using this value, one can convert the load cell’s output signal to units of weight or force.
 To calculate the raw output voltage of the cell relative to its rated full capacity, use the following equation:

 We will refer to this first equation as Equation 1.

-Typically, load cells are used with amplifiers to transform the small output voltage to an easily measurable voltage (while conditioning the signal with filters, etc.).
+Typically, load cells connect to amplifiers to transform the small output voltage to a voltage that is easily measurable (while conditioning the signal with filters, etc.).
 If we add an amplifier to the mix, Equation 1 changes to: